ridafkih/blobs.rida.dev/README.md

 ### Database Table Creation

-There is one table in the database, named `keys` which stores keys, their hash, and whether or not the key is activated and permitted to faciliate blob uploads.
+There is two tables in the database. `keys` stores credential information and whether or not the credentials are activated and permitted to faciliate blob uploads. `manifests` stores arbitrary JSON information.

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";